ganeti/ganeti/man/gnt-group.rst

 If no specific destination groups are specified using ``--to``, all groups except the evacuated group are considered.

+The moves of the individual instances are handled as separate jobs to allow for maximal parallelism.
+If the ``--sequential`` option is given, the moves of the individual instances will be executed sequentially.
+This can be usefull if the link between the groups is vulnerable to congestion.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.